Applied to 300 Jobs: Why Nobody Called

 The mistake: I relied entirely on job boards - Indeed, LinkedIn Easy Apply, monster.com.
 Apply, apply, apply.
 Mass volume approach.

-The reality: 70% of jobs are filled through networking and referrals (LinkedIn data).
+The reality: A large share of roles are filled through networking and referrals, not public postings.
 The "hidden job market" is real - many roles are filled before they're ever posted publicly.

 The fix: I shifted my time allocation: 40% networking, 30% targeted applications, 30% follow-ups.
 I reached out to 3–5 people at target companies every week.